gundort/SmartMzansi-Web/README.md

 3. Admin approves (approved = 1) or rejects (approved = -1) with reason
 4. Approved products appear in buyer shop

-File Uploads
+# File Uploads

 * Product images are stored in Dashboards/uploads/
 * ID documents are stored in uploads/
 * File size limits and validation should be configured on the server

-Browser Support
+# Browser Support
 * Chrome (latest)
 * Firefox (latest)
 * Edge (latest)
 * Safari (latest)
 * Mobile responsive design

-License
+# License
 This project is proprietary and confidential.
 All rights reserved.

-Contributing
+# Contributing
 This is a private project.
 For internal use only.

-Support
+# Support
-For support, contact the development team.
+For support, contact the user.